CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 The Mirrycle bike mirror is my favorite.
-It is cheap, easily adjustable, and it offers a great view behind you thanks to its convex lens.
+It is cheap, easily adjustable, and offers a great view behind you, thanks to its convex lens.
 However, the cars may seem further away than they really are.
 But you will get used to it.

 You can use it on both the left and right sides because you can tilt the lens as you need.
-The only downside is that the bike mirror is made of glass and not plastic.
-This means it can break more easily, so I don’t recommend using it in rough terrain.
+The only downside is that the bike mirror is made of glass, not plastic.
+This means it can break more easily, so I don’t recommend using it on rough terrain.

 Mirrycle bike mirror is designed to fit 0.54 – 0.875″ (13.75 – 22.5 mm) handlebars.
 It is suitable for most commonly used bicycles, including road, fitness, hybrid, mountain, etc.